threat actor campaign

 Overview

-In the course, you will learn how a malicious user can obfuscate some of their payload actions through downloaded DLL files using the built-in rundll32.exe.
+In this hands-on lab, you will learn how a malicious user can obfuscate some of their payload actions through downloaded DLL files using the built-in rundll32.exe.
 Using rundll32, an attacker can make their activity look like a normal Windows system binary process being executed under rundll32.

 Overview

-In this course, you will learn how the native CMD scripting language for Windows can be abused to allow an attacker to execute remote commands, establish persistence and create autorun files to carry out an attack within the Raspberry Robin attack cycle.
+In this hands-on lab, you will learn how the native PowerShell scripting language for Windows can be abused to allow an attacker to execute remote commands, establish persistence, and create autorun files to carry out an attack.

 Overview